margaretmf/margaretmf.github.io/teaching.md

 * She resolved to be more watchful and careful going to and from the cottage from now on.
 She would notice someone before he noticed her, that was for sure." (p.
 127) [Self-Improvement]

-* "The autumn school term begna.
+* "The autumn school term began.
 The weather was brisk and clear.
 The days grew shorter and it became dark earlier in the evenings." (p.
 128) [Autumn]
+* "She longed for the spring to come again, for sunny days and a time when she could plant her garden once more and watch it grow.
+The prospect of the long, cold winter made her despondent." (p.
+132) [Winter]

+* "Her heart turning somersaults, Mandy tried to remember if it had been like this the day before.
+She couldn't remember." (p.
+135) [Feelings]

+* "Today she had a desire to return to the security of the orphanage.
+SHe couldn't get rid of the premonition that something was about to happen." (p.
+136) [Security of the Orphange, Premonition]

+* "Whoever had written the note must be kind and generous and good.
+Not someone to frighten and hurt her.
+It was a tremendous relief." (p.
+138) [Note]

+* "It seemed that school would never come to an end." (p.
+140)
+* "mandy felt tremendous relief when the school bell finally rang.
+At least the rest of the afternoon was her own." (p.
+140)

+* "Matron's words left Mandy feeling utterly desolate.
+How could she explain that taking away her freedom was like taking half her life as well?
+Her whole being was centered around the cottage, and now that such exciting things were happening, she shouldn't be prevented from going there.
+BUt what could she say to Matron?" (p.
+150)

 ----------